srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 The entire MAC-VRF with VXLAN configuration is covered [here](https://learn.srlinux.dev/tutorials/l2evpn/evpn/#mac-vrf).

 This completes an all-active EVPN-MH configuration.

-Now let's look at the configuration example on the CE page.
+Now let's look at the configuration example on the CE front.

 ## CE (Alpine Linux) Configuration

-The ce1 has a multi-homed bond0 with slave interfaces eth1 and eth2.
+The ce1 has a multi-homed `bond0` with slave interfaces `eth1` and `eth2`.
 Similar to the SR Linux part, it is configured with LACP (802.3ad).

 The single-homed ce2 has multiple interfaces to a single PE (leaf3).
 These interfaces are placed in different VRFs so that ce2 can simulate multiple remote endpoints.